axisgroup/evaluation-toolkit/4.Conduct-the-test/Research-Methods/UsabilityTesting/README.md

 A more comprehensive checklist can be found on [NNgroup's website](https://www.nngroup.com/articles/usability-test-checklist/).

 #### Steps to follow
 The following is a simple checklist of steps to be followed that can apply to almost any usability test session you’ll ever perform.
-This has been borrowed as-is from [UXPin's usability testing template](https://www.uxpin.com/usability-test-kit).
+This has been borrowed as-is from [UXPin's Usability Testing Kit](https://www.uxpin.com/usability-test-kit).

 #### Pre-test activities